55 Cancri Ae: Characteristics

-55 Cancri e receives more radiation than Gliese 436 b, discovered in the same year.
+55 Cancri Ae receives more radiation than Gliese 436 b, discovered in the same year.
 The side of the planet facing its star has temperatures more than 2,000 Kelvin (approximately 1,700 degrees Celsius or 3,100 Fahrenheit), hot enough to melt iron.
 Infrared mapping with the Spitzer Space Telescope indicated an average day-side temperature of 2700 K and an average night-side temperature of around 1380 K. Reanalysis of the Spitzer data in 2022 found a hotter day-side temperature of 3770 K and set an upper limit of 1650 K on the night-side temperature.

+Composition

-It was initially unknown whether 55 Cancri e was a small gas giant like Neptune or a large rocky terrestrial planet.
+It was initially unknown whether 55 Cancri Ae was a small gas giant like Neptune or a large rocky terrestrial planet.
 In 2011, a transit of the planet was confirmed, allowing scientists to calculate its density.
 At first it was suspected to be a water planet.
 As initial observations showed no hydrogen in its Lyman-alpha signature during transit, Ehrenreich speculated that its volatile materials might be carbon dioxide instead of water or hydrogen.

-An alternative possibility is that 55 Cancri e is a solid planet made of carbon-rich material rather than the oxygen-rich material that makes up the terrestrial planets in the Solar System.
+An alternative possibility is that 55 Cancri Ae is a solid planet made of carbon-rich material rather than the oxygen-rich material that makes up the terrestrial planets in the Solar System.
 In this case, roughly a third of the planet's mass would be carbon, much of which may be in the form of diamond as a result of the temperatures and pressures in the planet's interior.
 Further observations are necessary to confirm the nature of the planet.

 A third argument is that the tidal forces, together with the orbital and rotational centrifugal forces, can partially confine a hydrogen-rich atmosphere on the nightside.
 Assuming an atmosphere dominated by volcanic species and a large amount of hydrogen, the heavier molecules could be confined within latitudes <80° while the more volatile hydrogen is not.
 Because of this disparity, the hydrogen would have to slowly diffuse out into the dayside where X-ray and ultraviolet irradiation would destroy it.
-In order for this mechanism to have taken effect, it is necessary for 55 Cancri e to have become tidally locked before losing the totality of its hydrogen envelope.
+In order for this mechanism to have taken effect, it is necessary for 55 Cancri Ae to have become tidally locked before losing the totality of its hydrogen envelope.
 This model is consistent with spectroscopic measurements claiming to have discovered the presence of hydrogen and with other studies which were unable to discover a significant hydrogen-destruction rate.